Institute for Peace and Justice

 Joan B. Kroc Institute for Peace and Justice

-Four Women PeaceMakers are selected each year to participate in an eight-week residency at the Joan B. Kroc Institute for Peace and Justice, located on the University of San Diego (USD) campus in San Diego, California.
+Four Women PeaceMakers are selected each year to participate in a 10-week residency at the Joan B. Kroc Institute for Peace and Justice, located on the University of San Diego (USD) campus in San Diego, California.

 The program pairs each woman with a Peace Writer and a documentary film team to document her story and best practices.
 Selected candidates give presentations on their work both at the institute and in the San Diego community.
 They have opportunities to exchange ideas and approaches to peacemaking and justice, which helps increase their capacity to participate in conflict resolution and peacebuilding efforts and in post-conflict decision-making.